clearlinux/clear-linux-documentation/source/ciao-cluster-setup.rst

   binaries' command lines.
 * Reduce your tenants to one (specifically the one with no limits).
 * Launch fewer VMs in a herd.
 A small Intel NUC with 16GB of RAM can handle as many as 50-100 2vcpu 218MB RAM VMs starting at once per compute node.
-Larger dual socket many thread CPU with hundreds of GB RAM Haswell-EP servers can handle as many as 500 such VMs starting at once per compute node.
+Larger dual-socket many threaded CPUs with hundreds of GB RAM Haswell-EP servers can handle as many as 500 such VMs starting at once per compute node.
 * Tweak the launcher to enable remote access: go get with ``--tags=debug`` to enable a netcat based console redirection for each VM.
 The launcher console verbose output will indicate per VM how to connect to the console.
 For example::